epicexcelsior/resource-webhooks/resources/RULES.md

 We abide by [Discord's Terms of Service](https://discord.com/terms) and [Discord's Community Guidelines](https://discord.com/guidelines).
 Please review them.
 _ _
 :small_orange_diamond: **Enjoy your stay!**
-These rules are here to ensure that everyone has a safe and enjoyable experience.
+These rules exist to ensure that everyone has a safe and enjoyable experience.
 We hope you enjoy your stay! :FBhug2:

 :exclamation: **Please note:**
 _ _
 **—** Staff may act at their discretion regarding instances not stated in these rules.
-If you question the decision of a moderator, please reach out to another management member to voice your concerns.
+If you question a moderator’s decision, please reach out to another staff member to voice your concerns.
 _ _
-**—** Your name and profile picture must be appropriate for this server.
+**—** Your nickname and profile picture must be appropriate for this server.
 _ _
 **—** Some channels have their own guidelines.
 Please read the channel's topic or check the pinned messages to see what these are.
 _ _
-**—** If you choose not to follow these rules in DMs, all participants must consent to it.
+**—** If you choose not to follow these rules in DMs, all participants must agree to this.
 _ _
 **:rotating_light:  To report someone,** create an Emergency ticket in %SUPPORT_CHANNEL%.
 Only do this with good reason.
 _ _
 These rules are subject to change.
-Last updated on the 4th of January, 2022.
+Last updated on the 15th of October, 2022.
 _ _
 :white_check_mark:  **As a member of this server, you agree to follow these rules and accept any punishments that may follow for breaking them.**